dfinity/ic/rs/ic_os/config/README.md

 # IC-OS Config

 IC-OS Config is responsible for managing the configuration of IC-OS images.
-It transforms user-facing configuration files (like `config.ini`, `deployment.json`, etc.) into structured configurations used by SetupOS, HostOS, and GuestOS components.

-In production, configuration is propagated from SetupOS → HostOS → GuestOS (→ replica)
+SetupOS transforms user-facing configuration files (like `config.ini`, `deployment.json`, etc.) into a SetupOSConfig struct.
+Then, in production, configuration is propagated from SetupOS → HostOS → GuestOS (→ replica) via the HostOSConfig and GuestOSConfig structures.

+All access to configuration and the config partition should go through the config structures.

-IC-OS Config is also used to create HostOS and GuestOS configuration directly for testing and development purposes.
+For testing, IC-OS Config is also used to create HostOS and GuestOS configuration directly.